Dineshs737/the-american-dreams/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.

-## Final Note
+> [!NOTE]

-Thank you for checking out this project!
+>Thank you for checking out this project!
 Feel free to explore, use, and contribute.
 Let's build something amazing together!